benbalter/benbalter.github.com/_posts/2016-08-22-ten-ways-to-make-a-product-great.md

 ---
 title: Ten ways to make a product great
-description: There are a handful of lessons I've learned over the years hacking on GitHub Pages that fundamentally inform my product philosophy
+description: There are a handful of lessons I've learned over the years hacking on GitHub Pages that fundamentally inform what I think is the best way to build products, be they proprietary, government, or open source
 ---

 I've been hacking on GitHub Pages as somewhat of a side project for the past three years, but this past January, I took on managing GitHub Pages full-time.
 I'd apparently been doing what others would call product management for a while (even though I didn't call it that), but as my first formal product management role, I'm realizing now that there were a handful of lessons that I've learned over the years that have fundamentally informed what I think is the best way to build products, be they proprietary, government, or open source: